danielperna84/custom_homematic/README.md

 ### `hahm.export_device_definition`

-Export a device definition to 'Your home-assistant config directory'/hahm/export*.
+Exports a device definition (2 files) to
+- 'Your home-assistant config directory'/hahm/export_device_descriptions/{device_type}.json
+- 'Your home-assistant config directory'/hahm/export_paramset_descriptions/{device_type}.json

+Please create a pull request with both files at [pydevccu](https://github.com/danielperna84/pydevccu), if the device not exists, to support future development of this component.
 This data can be used by the developers to add customized entities for new devices.

 ### `hahm.put_paramset`